Marak/say.js/README.md

 The `.export()` method is not available.

-Try the following commad to install Festival with a default voice:
+Try the following command to install Festival with a default voice:

 ```shell
 sudo apt-get install festival festvox-kallpc16k